 About

-Melica Niccole is a native resident of Columbus, Ohio where she is an mother, author, poet, and Vocational Rehabilitation Counselor.
+Melica Niccole is a native resident of Columbus, Ohio where she is a mother, author, poet, and Vocational Rehabilitation Supervisor.
 Growing up on the Southeast Side of Columbus, she attended schools such as: Livingston Elementary, Barrett Middle, and Briggs High Schools.
 She also lived in New Jersey for approximately five years, where she co-founded an annual Children’s Book Festival in Camden, New Jersey, collected over 250 children’s books for book drives, collected book bags for a New York elementary school, and participated in local events.

 She developed a fondness of writing and creating things at an early age.
 Writing was a creative expressive technique that she used to talk about various subject matters, such as relationships, domestic violence, friendships, and more.
 These subjects were mainly expressed in the form poetry.

 Melica has a Master’s Degree in Science Administration with a concentration in Health Services and a certificate in Human Resources from Central Michigan University.
 Her Bachelor’s of Arts Degree is in Health Promotion and Fitness from Otterbein University.
 In 2012, she was deemed the first alumni to receive the Author of the Month distinction at Otterbein.
 She was then awarded the Diversity (2018) and Leadership and Citizenship Awards (2019) from Otterbein as well, due to her work with planning and creating programming and collecting literacy items for disadvantaged populations.
 In 2022, Melica participated in Otterbein’s first African-American Read-In Program, which was an initiative developed by the National Council of Teachers of English.
 The initiative allows various schools and organizations to create similar programs based on their resources.
+Melica has continued to support Otterbein University initiatives by speaking to classes on the campus from 2020 to 2025, joining the alumni council, and most recently taking part in Otterbein University’s Truth, Racial Healing, and Transformation Oral History Project.

 Melica loves living outside the box and creating new and exciting things.
 She believes that anything is possible with passion and determination.
-She has worked with individuals with Developmental Disabilities, Mental Health Diagnosis, At-risk youth, children, and various populations for about 15 years.
+She has worked with individuals with Developmental Disabilities, Mental Health Diagnosis, At-risk youth, children, and various populations for about 18 years.

 Press play and click links under each picture to view video or read magazine, article, and websites.